ericyd/gdrive-copy/PRIVACY_POLICY.md

 ### Information you provide us directly:

-Google authorization will require your usernam and password to access this service.
+Google authorization will require your username and password to access this service.
 The Copy Folder service does not store this information or interact with it directly.